piexpiex/X-ray-pulsars-Pulse-Profile/README.md

 Program composed by Python and Bash scripts used to obtain pulse profiles of a X-ray pulsar with NuSTAR and XMM-Newton data.

+To use it modify the run.sh parameters and use the command "sh run.sh"

 These programs include:

 -Select data from Nustar or XMM-Newton (EPIC-pn) fits files